ebeneliason/easy-pattern/README.md

 #### `bgPattern`

 A pattern to render behind the this one.
-This may be a pattern of any type supported by the `pattern` parameter above, or another `EasyPattern` instance.
+This supports any pattern type supported by the `pattern` parameter above, or another `EasyPattern` instance.
 Overlaying EasyPatterns can create interference patterns and more complex animation behaviors.
 See [Composite Patterns](#composite-patterns) for an example.